kinjuplus/typescript-express-example/README.md

 2. Before using these restful APIs, please setup database as mentioned below.
 3. run `npm i`
 4. edit `ormconfig.json` and change your database configuration (you can also change a database type, but don't forget to install specific database drivers).
+5. Note that if the customers table doesn't exists before running the application , the application will create the table during startup process.
+If you want to create the customers table manually, please use the DDL in the init.sql and don't specify any constraints.
+This seems to be an issue of typeorm. see https://github.com/typeorm/typeorm/issues/2376.
+Lastly , you can change the synchronize flag in ormconfig.json to false.
-5. use the init.sql located in sql/ to initialize sample data.
+6. use the DML in the init.sql located in sql/ to initialize sample data.
-5. run `npm start`
+7. run `npm start`
-6. use curl or postman to inovke the restful API, for example, to test login, you can send post request with email and password included in x-wwww-for-urlencoded body to the url `http://localhost:3000/login`.
+8. use curl or postman to inovke the restful API, for example, to test login, you can send post request with email and password included in x-wwww-for-urlencoded body to the url `http://localhost:3000/login`.
-7. As for logout, just send post request to `http://localhost:3000/logout` to destroy session object associated with the current user.
+9. As for logout, just send post request to `http://localhost:3000/logout` to destroy session object associated with the current user.
-8. As for retriving customer's personal info, send a get request to `http://localhost:3000/customers/${id}` to get the customer with his id specified in the end of the url.
+10. As for retriving customer's personal info, send a get request to `http://localhost:3000/customers/${id}` to get the customer with his id specified in the end of the url.

 ## How to setup DB
 1. install docker service in your computer.